Svetlana Loboda: Charity

 Svetlana Loboda financially supported a young Ukrainian tennis player, Mishel Lobotenko, who hails from Irpin.
 The 15-year-old schoolgirl and her family were forced to go to Latvia, where the athlete could not pay for training.

 The singer, after visiting Irpin, where she saw with her own eyes what the Russian army left behind after the occupation, decided to help restore the city.
 And announced the cooperation with the International Charitable Foundation DUSHA.

 Svetlana Loboda provided 350 refugees from a temporary camp for displaced persons in Pereiaslav, Boryspil district, with everything they needed for several months ahead.
 The artist bought for her compatriots, who became homeless because of the war, food, cleaning equipment, personal hygiene products, household chemicals, and much more in the amount of ₴230,000.

 Svetlana Loboda provided her personal car to volunteer actor Alexei Surovtsev for the evacuation of animals from the city of Irpin, continues his mission to date.

 On 14 August, Loboda's solo concert in Riga opened the large-scale charity tour to cities in Europe and America, which also included such countries as Kazakhstan, Uzbekistan, Israel and Armenia.
-At each concert, Loboda donates part of the money she makes to help rebuild her hometown of Irpen.
+At each concert, Loboda donates part of the money she makes to help rebuild her hometown of Irpin.

 Also, as part of her tour, before almost every concert, the singer visited camps with Ukrainian refugees around the world to support them, as well as to donate tickets to her concerts.

 On her birthday, 18 October 2022, the singer pledged a charitable donation of ₴1 million to repair roofs and reinforce multi-story buildings in the town of Irpin.
 As a result of the announced campaign, a total of ₴3 million was raised.
 Besides the Ukrainian construction charity fund Savehome.live joined the charitable initiative and took on the restoration of three multi-storey buildings — Fortuna, Stepanivska, and Vysokaya residential buildings.

 On 26 December 2022, the main music channel of Kazakhstan, MUZZONE TV, awarded Svetlana Loboda the prize "For Contribution to the Development and Restoration of Ukraine".

 Summing up the year 2022, since the beginning of the Russian invasion of Ukraine, the artist has transferred more than 14 million hryvnias for targeted assistance and to various charitable organizations.

 In January 2023, the singer is continuing her charity work, having transferred ₴1 million for the reconstruction of a multi-storey building in Irpin, as well as announcing the continuation of a large-scale charity tour around the world.